hyperswine/Arcboot/docs/TESTING_AND_RUNNING.md

 Arcboot should be flashed onto a vhd file.
 QEMU should be run with OVMF firmware.

 To specify the vhd file `--disk=<main_disk.vhd>`.
-If everything goes well, QEMU should be able to load Arcboot into the host memory and hand off control to it in pseudo M mode.
+If everything goes well, QEMU should be able to load Arcboot into the host memory and hand off control to it in M-mode/EL2.